Sonya Caleffi: Sentencing

-On 14 December 2007, Caleffi was sentenced for to serve 20 years of imprisonment for five murders and two attempted murders in San Vittore Prison causing anger by the families of the victims.
-On 3 March 2008 the Appeal Court of Milan confirms the first instance sentence of 20 years imprisonment, even if the attorney general had requested life imprisonment, but the abbreviated rite has reduced the sentence.
+On 14 December 2007, Caleffi was sentenced to serve 20 years of imprisonment for five murders and two attempted murders in San Vittore Prison causing anger among the families of the victims.
+On 3 March 2008, the Appeal Court of Milan confirmed the first instance sentence of 20 years imprisonment, even if the attorney general had requested life imprisonment, but the abbreviated rite has reduced the sentence.